klaytn/metaverse-knowledge-kit/docs/developer-tools-sdks/developer-sdk/overview.md

 ---

 ## Overview <a id="overview"></a>
-The Klaytn Developer SDK (KDS) is a monorepo for all the ecosystem tools in Klaytn.
-Its a collection of npm packages which wrap functionality of various tools into an easy to use SDK (per tool) to build on Klaytn.
+The Klaytn Developer SDK (KDS) is a collection of npm packages which wrap functionality of various tools into an easy to use SDK (per tool) to build on Klaytn.
+It aims to integrate all the ecosystem tools in Klaytn.

 It includes some starter kits with default combinations of tools and configurations.
 It also has a Command Line Interface(CLI) that allow developers to manage services from thier local terminal.
 Developers can use the SDK by easily importing a npm package to access third party tools like Oracles, Bridges etc.